Passage-Based Indexing: Understanding Google’s New Method of Indexation

 Which are the web pages that will benefit from passage-based indexing?

-The latest innovation of Google’s passage-based ranking will change search engine results pages and diversify web pages on the SERP.
+Google’s passage-based ranking latest innovative change for serving users diversified search engine results pages.
 It will offer an opportunity that has web pages:

 - Diluted content that isn’t in direct alignment with the main topic.